timpanogos/eveonline-third-party-documentation/docs/xmlapi/char_wallettransactions.md

                 <a href="../../sde/mssql_crpNPCCorporations/" title="NPC Corporations table when counterparty is an NPC Corporation">[1]</a>
                 </sup>
             </td>
-            <td>Counterparty characer or corporation ID.
+            <td>Counterparty character or corporation ID.
 For NPC corporations, see the appropriate cross reference.</td>
         </tr>
         <tr>
             <td></td>